Message about use of cookies

 About temporary accommodation

-You probably won’t be able to take all your furniture to your temporary accommodation.
-So you'll need to arrange for this to go into storage.
+• Furniture: You probably won’t be able to take all your furniture to your temporary accommodation.
+You may need to arrange for this to go into storage.

-The temporary accommodation we have won't accept pets.
-You’ll need to arrange for your pets to be looked after someone else or an animal charity.
+• Pets: We understand pets are important, and we will consider your circumstances when making placements.
+However, we may not be able to provide temporary accommodation for your pets.
+You may need to arrange for your pets to be looked after by someone else or by an animal charity.

 Finding temporary accommodation yourself

 Being in our temporary accommodation doesn't give you more priority for housing than if you were staying with a family or friend.
-So you could consider staying with someone you know while we consider your homelessness application.
+So, if it was safe and appropriate, you could consider staying with someone you know while we consider your homelessness application.

 Temporary accommodation cost

-If needed, your Housing Options Officer can help you with any claims for:
+If needed, we may be able to help you with any claims for:

 You can be evicted from temporary accommodation if you: